AY2324S2-CS2103T-T17-4/tp/docs/UserGuide.md

    a.
 Alternatively, for Windows users, you can press Shift and right-click the program icon on the taskbar, Select Move, and use your left or right arrow keys to move the window until the window appears.
 2. The same feedback message 'listed all employees' produced by the application when the list commands (`list all`, `list main`, `list archive`) are inputted is used.
 The current universal feedback message does not provide the user with enough information about which list they are viewing.
    There is currently no remedy for this flaw, and it is set to be a future enhancement.
+3. The `schedule` and `payroll` feature currently lets you schedule and calculate payroll for employees who are not in the main list of contacts.
+There is no current remedy for this flaw apart from you as a user being mindful of not scheduling an archived contact.
+4. The `payroll` feature currently calculates the payroll based on the pay rate of each employee and assumes that each shift is 8 hours.
+This may not be accurate for all employees, especially if they work different hours or have different pay rates.
+5. The `payroll` feature currently accepts invalid date ranges, such as end dates that are before the start date.
+This may lead to incorrect payroll calculations.
+There is no current remedy for this flaw apart from you as a user being mindful of the date ranges you input.

 ## Planned Enhancements